andreacutrera/shiny_app/README.md

 # shiny_app

-This is a shiny app that makes an easy visualization of the _vaccination campaign_ in Italy.
+This is a shiny app that makes an easy visualization of the _Vaccination Campaign_ in Italy.